sakshiverma20/sakshiverma20/README.md

 ## 💌 Let's Connect!

-📬 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/sakshi-verma-267214353/) Always ready to chat about tech, life, dogs, and code!
+📬 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sakshi-verma-267214353/) Always ready to chat about tech, life, dogs, and code!